millerdz/azure-deploy-quickstarts/windows-server-2016-containers-single-node/README.md

 # Windows Server 2016 single host for containers

-> Originally from the (Microsoft Docs)[https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/live/windows-server-container-tools/containers-azure-template]
+> This is a modified copy of the original from the [Microsoft Docs](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/live/windows-server-container-tools/containers-azure-template).

 ## What's the difference?